Thomasdezeeuw/logger/README.md

 [![GoDoc](https://godoc.org/github.com/Thomasdezeeuw/logger?status.svg)](https://godoc.org/github.com/Thomasdezeeuw/logger)
 [![Build Status](https://travis-ci.org/Thomasdezeeuw/logger.png?branch=master)](https://travis-ci.org/Thomasdezeeuw/logger)

-Logger is a [Go](https://golang.org/) package for logging, build for speed.
+Logger is a asynchronous logging package for [Go](https://golang.org/).
+It is build for customisation and speed.
+It uses a custom log writer so any custom backend can be used to store the logs.

 ## Installation